jacques/plutus-public-api-docs/source/includes/_debitcards.md

 Parameter  | Type | Description
 ---------  | ---- | -----------
-USER | The UUID of the user whose debit card you would like to retrieve
+USER | The UUID of the user whose debit card you would like to retrieve CARD | The UUID of the users debit card you would like to view the transactions for

 ## Issue a Debit Card